shzbk/cpm/README.md

 CPM is a Python-based package manager and runtime for Model Context Protocol (MCP) servers.
 Manage global and project-level MCP servers with dual-context configuration, just like npm.

+⚠️ **STATUS: EARLY DEVELOPMENT** - Registry functionality is not yet released.
+The tool is currently not functional for package installation and management.
+Check back for updates.

 ## Quick Start

 ```bash